Holmesburg Prison: Philadelphia Moyamensing Prison

 Moyamensing Prison was designed by Thomas Ustick Walter, where it opened October 19, 1835 to remain open for over 100 years.
 This was considered the prison of the city and county of Philadelphia.
 This institution was originally three separate facilities, with the additional structures being for females only and the "Debtor's Wing".
-Famous prisoners at this prison included Tom Hyer, Edgar Allen Poe, Passmore Williamson, and H. H. Holmes.
+Famous prisoners at this prison included Tom Hyer, Edgar Allan Poe, Passmore Williamson, and H. H. Holmes.
 Moyamensing Prison was beginning to overcrowd in year 1896, which is the reason for Holmesburg Prison opening to relieve this issue.
 While Moyamensing was open until 1963, northeastern Philadelphia Holmesburg prison remained open until 1995.

 Experiments on inmates

 The Holmesburg Prison was the site of several scientific experiments on the inmates, which raised ethical and moral questions about the extent to which humans can be experimented on.
 In many cases, inmates chose to undergo several inhumane trials for the sake of small monetary rewards.
-The prison was viewed as a human laboratory with an inmate population as the subjects..
+The prison was viewed as a human laboratory with an inmate population as the subjects.
 It was an "idle collection of humanity that seemed ideal for dermatologic study," Dr. Albert Kligman famously recounted entering the Holmesburg Prison for the first time as:

 Kligman's experimentation was extensive, exposing inmates to "herpes, staphylococcus, cosmetics, skin blistering chemicals, radioactive isotopes, psychoactive drugs, and carcinogenic compounds such as dioxins" and he received financial backing from "33 different sponsors including Johnson & Johnson, Dow Chemicals, and the U.S. Army".

 One inmate described experiments involving exposure to microwave radiation, sulfuric, and carbonic acid—solutions which corroded and reduced forearm epidermis to a leather-like substance, and acids which blistered skin in the testicular areas.
 In addition to exposure to harmful chemical agents, patients were asked to physically exert themselves and were immediately put under the knife to remove sweat glands for examination.
 In more gruesome accounts, fragments of cadavers were stitched into the backs of inmates to determine if the fragments could grow back into functional organs.
 A former prisoner and patient recounted how: "They used my body; they did things to me that were inhuman ...
 I feel less than a woman because of the things they did to me.
 This brought me pain.
 A lot of pain."
 Such experiments did not simply affect the well-being of individual inmates, but also affected the health of entire cell blocks due to experimentation with biological agents including Hong Kong flu, poison ivy and poison oak.
 So common was the experimentation that in the 1,200-person prison facility, around 80 percent to 90 percent of inmates were experimented on.